AsherGeorgy/My-Portfolio/Python/Capital Asset Pricing Model.md

 # Example Usage
 calculate_sharpe_ratio(tickers, 0.0417, 0.05)
 ```
+The above example code returns the sharpe ratio of each of Walmart Inc, Coca-Cola Co, Lockheed Martin Corp and Pfizer Inc.
 # Limitation
-One limitation of the provided code lies in the assumption made during the annualization of the covariance and standard deviation in the functions `calculate_beta` and `calculate_sharpe_ratio` respectively.
+One limitation of the provided code lies in the assumption made during the annualization of covariance and standard deviation in the functions `calculate_beta` and `calculate_sharpe_ratio` respectively.
 The code multiplies the them by  12 to convert it to an annualized measure, assuming that the `interval` parameter in the `periodic_stock_returns` function is set to "1mo" (monthly data).
 However, if it is set to any other value, such as "1d" for daily data or "1y" for yearly data, this assumption would lead to inaccurate annualization.
 In such cases, the code would fail to appropriately adjust for the different intervals, potentially resulting in incorrect calculations and misleading assessments. <br>
 To rectify this limitation, the code should include a conditional statement that selects the appropriate annualization factor corresponding to the chosen interval, ensuring accurate conversion to an annualized measure regardless of the data interval used.

 # Summary